GSBI Collaborative Projects

 3) identify an action plan.

-The Global Soil Biodiversity Initiative (GSBI) and the Joint Research Centre (JRC) of European Commission announce the writing of the Global Soil Biodiversity Atlas (GSBA) in the form of the Global Soil Biodiversity Assessment.
+The Global Soil Biodiversity Initiative (GSBI) and the Joint Research Centre (JRC) of European Commission published the Global Soil Biodiversity Atlas (GSBA).
 Soil biodiversity experts from all over the world are involved in the project aiming at the creation of a reference publication not only for soil biodiversity researchers but also policy makers and the general public.
 The first workshop for synthesizing this atlas was held in Fort Collins, CO in February of 2013.

 Soil Biodiversity of Central Park:

 In July of 2012, the GSBI — in collaboration with the Wall Lab of Colorado State University, the Fierer Lab of the University of Colorado, Boulder, the Bradford Lab of Yale and the American Museum of Natural History — explored the soil biodiversity of Central Park, New York, NY.
 The group collected over 600 soil samples to map the soil biodiversity of the park.
 Read more about what we found!

 Soil protists are by far the most diverse eukaryotic microbes in soils.
 Up to 100,000 protists are estimated to live in a single gram of soil showing their enormous abundance.
 They are suggested to play key roles in nutrient cycling as major grazers of bacteria, thereby channeling nutrients up the soil food web.
 Furthermore, soil protists have been shown to profoundly stimulate plant growth indicating an enormous importance for soil and ecosystem functioning.